beingabhi007/beingabhi007/README.md

 ### Hi 🙋‍
 ### I'm 20 years old Self-taught Full-stack developer from the India.
-### 🔭 I’m currently working on MERN Stack and playing with API's, in my past projects i have dealed with Html, CSS, React, Twitter Bootstrap, PHP, Firebase, mySqlDB , MongoDB etc.

-### 🏃 I’m team player who values collaboration, innovation and inclusion.
-### 🤔 I’m able to work with minimal supervision.
-### ⚡️ I’m ready to take up new technical challenges.
-### ✨ I’m adaptable and transformable to learn latest technologies as per business need.
-### 📱  I optimize the application code and always maintain a good object oriented practices.
 ### 👀   You can find me on linkedin https://www.linkedin.com/in/abhi-sahu-55058a14b/

 <!--